LauryLct/api-hives/README.md

 ## Other informations

-This app was developp in 3 hours and 30 minutes, and It was my first app in vue.js.
+This app was developed in 3 hours and 30 minutes, and It was my first app in vue.js.